 Flow rate value to analog output

 The flow rate value can be obtained on a connected analog output.
-The settings for analog outputs are found in the menu 'Analog outputs' (section 3 in this manual).
+The settings for analog outputs are found in the menu 'Analog outputs' (chapter 'Set-up' in this manual).

 Supervision of the flow rate value